forcedotcom/sfdx-jenkins-org/README.md

 3) Make sure you have the Salesforce CLI installed.
 Check by running `sfdx force --help` and confirm you see the command output.
 If you don't have it installed you can download and install it from [here](https://developer.salesforce.com/tools/sfdxcli).

+4) Setup a [custom tool](https://wiki.jenkins.io/display/JENKINS/Custom+Tools+Plugin) in Jenkins for the Salesforce CLI.
+Name the custom tool `toolbelt` and set its installation directory to the path where the `sfdx` executable is (e.g., `/usr/local/bin/sfdx`).

-4) Setup a JWT-based auth flow for the target orgs that you want to deploy to.
+5) Setup a JWT-based auth flow for the target orgs that you want to deploy to.
 This step will create a server.key file that will be used in subsequent steps.
 (https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_jwt_flow.htm)

-5) Confirm you can perform a JWT-based auth to the target orgs: `sfdx force:auth:jwt:grant --clientid <your_consumer_key> --jwtkeyfile server.key --username <your_username>`
+6) Confirm you can perform a JWT-based auth to the target orgs: `sfdx force:auth:jwt:grant --clientid <your_consumer_key> --jwtkeyfile server.key --username <your_username>`

    **Note:** For more info on setting up JWT-based auth see [Authorize an Org Using the JWT-Based Flow](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_jwt_flow.htm) in the [Salesforce DX Developer Guide](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev).

-6) From your JWT-Based connected app on Salesforce, retrieve the generated `Consumer Key`.
+7) From your JWT-Based connected app on Salesforce, retrieve the generated `Consumer Key`.

-7) Setup Jenkins [environment variables](https://jenkins.io/doc/book/using/using-credentials/) for your Salesforce `Consumer Key` and `Username`.
+8) Setup Jenkins [environment variables](https://jenkins.io/doc/book/using/using-credentials/) for your Salesforce `Consumer Key` and `Username`.
 Note that this username is the username that you use to access your Salesforce org.

     Create an environment variable named `SF_CONSUMER_KEY`.

     Create an environment variable named `SF_USERNAME`.

-8) Store your `server.key` file that you generated previously as a Jenkins Secret File using the [Jenkins Admin Credentials interface](https://wiki.jenkins.io/display/JENKINS/Credentials+Binding+Plugin).
+9) Store your `server.key` file that you generated previously as a Jenkins Secret File using the [Jenkins Admin Credentials interface](https://wiki.jenkins.io/display/JENKINS/Credentials+Binding+Plugin).
 Make note of the new entry’s ID.

-9) Setup Jenkins [environment variable](https://gitlab.com/help/ci/variables/README#variables) to store the ID of the secret file you created.
+10) Setup Jenkins [environment variable](https://gitlab.com/help/ci/variables/README#variables) to store the ID of the secret file you created.

     Create an environment variable named `SERVER_KEY_CREDENTALS_ID`.

-10) Create a Jenkins pipline with the `Jenkinsfile` included in the root directory of the git repository.
+11) Create a Jenkins pipline with the `Jenkinsfile` included in the root directory of the git repository.

 And you should be ready to go!
 Now when you commit and push a change, your change will kick off a Jenkins build.